CassioML/cassio-website/docs/general_architecture.md

 # cassIO, general architecture

-The purpose of CassIO is to abstract away the details of accessing the Cassandra database for the typical needs of Generative AI or other Machine Learning workloads, so as to offer a low-boilerplate, ready-to-use set of tools for seamless integration of Cassandra in most AI-oriented applications.
+The purpose of CassIO is to abstract away the details of accessing your Cassandra database for the typical needs of Generative AI and Machine Learning workloads.
+CassIO offers a low-boilerplate, ready-to-use set of tools for seamless integration of Cassandra in most AI-oriented applications.

 CassIO is framework-agnostic: it does not know the specific implementation details of interfaces of LangChain, Llamaindex or any of the various toolkits built around Generative AI.
-Rather, for each such framework, a set of "thin adapters" is built that fits the interfaces of the framework while leveraging the capabilities implemented in CassIO.
+Rather, for each framework, a set of "thin adapters" is built that fits the interfaces of the framework while leveraging the capabilities implemented in CassIO.